machinelearnjs/libsvm-ts/README.md

 # [DEMO](https://mljs.github.io/libsvm/)

-Port of to port libsvm v3.22 using [emscripten](https://github.com/kripken/emscripten) , for usage in the browser or nodejs.
-2 build targets: asm and WebAssembly.
+Port of libsvm v3.22 using [emscripten](https://github.com/kripken/emscripten) and it targets browser or nodejs using asm and WebAssembly.

 What is libsvm?
 libsvm is a [c++ library](https://github.com/cjlin1/libsvm) developped by Chih-Chung Chang and Chih-Jen Lin that allows to do support vector machine (aka SVM) classification and regression.